bluejays101/python-api-challenge/README.md

-# python-api-challenge
+# python-api-challenge 🌤️🌩️☃️
-UofT Bootcamp 2024/25 python api challenge
+University of Toronto Bootcamp Module 6 Assignment

+WeatherPy.ipynb
+VacationPy.ipynb

+Cities.csv and figures relevant to WeatherPy are stored in output_data directory.